quantumsheep/warshield/README.md

 # WarShield
-Warshield is a file encryption and decryption CLI using 3DES algorithm.
+Warshield is a file encryption and decryption CLI using AES 256 algorithm.

 # How to install
 `npm install -g warshield`